 - Your car must be completely empty.
 This means any personal belongings or non-factory equipment must be removed prior to shipping.
 Remove all items from any consoles or glove boxes.

-- If you are using a roll on/roll off service, your vehicle must be in running condition, and you will need to provide a set of keys to the auto transport service.
+- If you are using a roll on/roll off service, your vehicle has to be in running condition, and you need to give a set of keys to the?auto transport?service.
 Make sure you have an extra set of keys for yourself as well.

 - Generally, your car must not have more than ¼ to ½ tank of gas in it.

-- If you are shipping your vehicle overseas, customs requires you to have three notarized copies of the vehicle title.
-If you have any liens on the vehicle, you will need a notarized letter from the lien holder authorizing the vehicle to be exported - all of these documents must be present at the port the vehicle will be leaving from
+- If you are shipping your vehicle overseas, customs requires you to have 3 notarized copies of the vehicle title.
+If there are any liens on the vehicle, a notarized letter from the lien holder is needed to authorize the exported vehicle.
+All aforementioned documents must be present at the port the vehicle will be leaving from.

 - Record any and all damage already existing on your vehicle prior to scheduling your shipment (if any).